-In this first lesson, you'll get started in the practice sample company and activate your free subscription.
+In this first lesson, you'll activate your free subscription and then get started with the practice sample company.
 You'll also learn the various ways to manage and access your QuickBooks company files and how to set up user permissions so that your file remains secure.

 Without a doubt, inventory tracking is usually one of the more difficult areas for most businesses to track.
 In this lesson, you'll learn how QuickBooks Online (QBO) tracks the purchase and sale of inventory items.
 You'll also dive much deeper into some of the more advanced inventory features, such as using product categories, bundles, and price rules.